RyanWarner/sass-seed/README.md

 Usage
 -----

-Use these files as a starting point for modern web development.
+Use these files as a starting point for styling modern web sites and applications.

-Dependancies
+Dependencies
 ------------

-You should be using [Autoprefixer](https://github.com/ai/autoprefixer) to prefix your CSS automatically.
+Use [Autoprefixer](https://github.com/ai/autoprefixer) to prefix your CSS automatically.

 [gulp-autoprefixer](https://www.npmjs.org/package/gulp-autoprefixer)